These rich, fudgy scratch brownies are topped with a silky chocolate ganache for an easy, bakery-style dessert that’s perfect for sharing.

 - Place the chocolate chips in a medium bowl.

-- Pour the cream in a microwave-safe bowl and heat until steaming.
+- Pour the cream in another microwave-safe bowl and heat until just steaming.
 Pour the cream over the chocolate chips and allow to sit for about 5 minutes or until the chocolate chips have melted.
 Stir well to combine.
 Stir in the butter until well combined.

 * If nutritional values are provided, they are an estimate and will vary depending on the brands used.
 The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.